This is the reference for the v1 Lmnt Node SDK. The v2 SDK has a different API and is not compatible with this reference.

 A list of filenames to use for the voice.

 The type of voice to create.
-Must be one of instant
+Defaults to instant

 .